pyca/cryptography/docs/x509/reference.rst

         :param oid: An :class:`ObjectIdentifier` instance.

+        :param return_string:

+            .. versionadded:: 45.0.0

-        :param return_string: Set to True to point static type checkers that resulting :class:`NameAttribute` instances will only contain
+            Set to True to point static type checkers that resulting :class:`NameAttribute` instances will only contain string values.
-            string values.

         :raise TypeError: If `return_string` is set to True but OID is ``NameOID.X500_UNIQUE_IDENTIFIER``.